Last updated 10/08/2023

 Remote access control procedures must provide adequate safeguards through robust identification, authentication and encryption techniques.
 The needs for remote access are to be clearly defined before it is granted.
 Users which require remote access will often be connecting through public unsecure networks.
 This increases the threat of unauthorized access - therefore all individuals with remote access need to be advised of the risks and follow the procedure which is put in place governing how they connect to the intranet.

 All system hardware, operating and application software, the networks and communication systems are safeguarded at all times from physical access or network intrusion.
 All physical hardware is kept within designated rooms and/or cabinets which can only be accessed by the technical staff.

 The technical staff is also responsible for ensuring that all network access points are secured.
 Unused ports are to be kept in disabled status on the network device.
 Non-IP authorized systems are denied access to critical systems.

 Network cabling is also segregated from Power cabling to ensure no interference is experienced.
 Special cable trays exist within the designated areas for cable runs to be passed neatly and safely to make sure they are not affected.

 Access to designated areas is defined by the user’s job requirements and controlled by their card access.

 Company’s Core Engineers are responsible for all software security updates on Company’s infrastructure.

-Company operates a strict software security policy throughout the organisation to provide increased security across the network; this is governed by an IT Code of Conduct.
+Company operates a strict software security policy throughout the organisation to provide increased security across the network.

 Furthermore, Company employees must ensure that systems are conforming to security policies set up by the company.
 The employee must NOT in any way tamper or impede with these operations: